arangodb/docs/3.11/deployment-kubernetes-storage-resource.md

 The ArangoDB Storage Operator creates and maintains ArangoDB storage resources in a Kubernetes cluster, given a storage specification.
-This storage specification is a `CustomResource` following a `CustomResourceDefinition` created by the operator.
+This storage specification is a `CustomResource` following a `CustomResourceDefinition` created by the operator (it is not enabled by default!).

 Example minimal storage definition: